coderamen666/srd-v3.5-md/spells/spells-m-o.md

 All creatures within the area gain the effects of a *protection from evil* spell, and no nongood summoned creatures can enter the area either.
-You must overcome a creature's spell resistance in order to keep it at bay (as in the third function of *protection from evil*), but the deflection and resistance bonuses and the protection from mental control apply regardless of enemies' spell resistance.
+You must overcome a creature’s spell resistance in order to keep it at bay (as in the third function of *protection from evil*), but the deflection and resistance bonuses and the protection from mental control apply regardless of enemies’ spell resistance.

 This spell has an alternative version that you may choose when casting it.
 A *magic circle against evil* can be focused inward rather than